 Celebrating Easter in Peru 2020

 The Holy Week of 2020, according to the liturgical calendar, will be held between April 5 and April 11, 2020.
 In Peru, Holy Thursday and Good Friday are national holidays and celebrated on April 9th and 10th.
-If you are planning to travel during this time, it is best to book your trip as early as possible as flights and hotels fill up quickly.
+If you are planning to travel during this time, it is best to book your trip as early as possible.
+This is one of the most popular time for locals to travel.
+As a result, flights and hotels fill up quickly.
 For a good reason, major cities in Peru are popular destinations during Semana Santa.

 *Updated November of 2019